-Forza's principal customer is ASDA, so the Forza Board focus on improving the value, quality and availability of our products as well as ensuring that Forza remain ASDA's lowest cost, sustainable supply chain solution.
-Our sustainable sourcing model supports ASDA's mission to help their customers to save money and live better lives.
+Forza's principal customer is Asda, so the Forza Board focus on improving the value, quality and availability of our products as well as ensuring that Forza remain Asda's lowest cost, sustainable supply chain solution.
+Our sustainable sourcing model supports Asda's purpose to bring brighter living within everyone's reach.

 Why we engage this stakeholder?
-How we engage and key outcomes The Forza Board monitors external data on the prices of key product lines and works to category-specific targets, agreed with ASDA, for pricing against ASDA's key competitors.
+How we engage and key outcomes The Forza Board monitors external data on the prices of key product lines and works to category-specific targets, agreed with Asda, for pricing against Asda's key competitors.
 This helps the Board identify areas to drive targeted value improvements.
-Providing ASDA's customers with a good value, high quality product is critical to ensuring long term success for Throughout 2021 the Forza Board have invested in driving efficiency in our supply chain to ensure the time taken for produce to get from the farmer to the ASDA customer is as quick as possible. the Forza business.
-ASDA customer complaints associated with products supplied by Forza are monitored by the Forza Board and used to drive quality improvements.
-We consider the demands of the ASDA customer in the products we sell, including rationalisation of our range and making amendments to pack sizes.
+Providing Asda's customers with a good value, high quality product is critical to ensuring long term success for the Forza Throughout 2022 the Forza Board have invested in driving efficiency in our supply chain to ensure the time taken for product to get from the farmer to the Asda customer is as quick as possible. business.
+Asda customer complaints associated with products supplied Forza are monitored by the Forza Board and used to drive qua improvements.
+We consider the demands of the Asda customer in the products we sell, including rationalisation of our range and making amendments to pack sizes.